isaac-westaway/agency/posts/saas-starter-app.md

 ### Infrastructure as code

 Configuring infrastructure is time-consuming and error prone.
 If I want to be able to deploy a copy of this service quickly, I'd have to [model it as code (IaC)](https://en.wikipedia.org/wiki/Infrastructure_as_code).
 In keeping theme with my AWS integration so far, I've modeled this project with [AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/home.html) in Typescript.

-With this the entire frontend and backend can be deployed to a brand new account or domain in less than 30 minutes with just a [few configuration changes](https://github.com/pixegami/saas-starter/blob/master/saas-infrastructure/service.config.json).

 ### CRUD operations